sankarvj/relay/internal/platform/ruleengine/README.md

 4. Send back the pos/neg trigger

 ## Lexer
 The lexer is the token fetcher.
-It fetches the token and given that to lexer.
+It fetches the token and given that to parser.
 Following are the valid lexter tokens:-
 `{{e1.f1}}` - evaluatable operands (usually in entity.field format)
 `{1000}` - non-evaluatable operands (usually a hardcoded value of string/number) `<age=50>` - an actionable snippet.
+Used for aggregated functions.
 Yet to explore.
 `&&,||` - conditions
 `eq,lt,gt,in` - operators which act on left and right operands